-This bushwalk takes a little bit more effort than your average jaunt through the Tasmanian wilderness!
+This Bishop and Clerk hike takes a little bit more effort than your average jaunt through the Tasmanian wilderness!

 If you’ve got the cash to burn then you can catch a charter flight across.
 If you’ve got the forearms of Popeye and sinews of steel then you can kayak across the Mercury Passage.
 However most ‘normal’ people will take the ferry from Triabunna.

-(For more information on getting to Maria Island, camping options available to you, and other attractions on the island, click here to read my blog entry)
+(For more information on getting to Maria Island, camping options available to you, and other attractions on the island, click here to read our blog article)

 From here, simply follow the main track past the registration building (making sure you have your Parks Pass with you!) until you see the sign at the top of the hill directing you to the left (east).
 Following this dirt road for just under 1.5km you’ll find yourself at the edge of an absolutely epic cliff face looking north across the water towards Freycinet National Park, with a large grassy hill to your right.